Tell us how you want to connect and we'll put you in touch with an agent.

 Summary

 We want to make recycling less complicated.
-Follow these three rules to simplify recycling:

-- Recycle empty bottles, cans, paper, and cardboard
+Recycle empty bottles, cans, paper, and cardboard

-- Keep foods and liquids out of the recycling
+Keep foods and liquids out of the recycling

-For more details on how to become a recycling expert, visit Recycle Right®.
+For more details on how to become a recycling expert, visit Recycle Right.

 Here are a few common household items and the best ways to dispose of them.